roblanf/phypapers/README.md

 It might be an idea to put a short prefix onto each different feed.
 On phy_papers I'm experimenting with adding prefixes before preprints to let people know what servers they're from, e.g. "arxiv" for those from arxiv.
 This might be helpful because typically arxiv papers are more math oriented than other papers, which will affect peoples interest (in both directions!).
 To do this, just edit your sources in dlvr.it (hover over the source and click the pencil).

 ### Update frequency
 It's interesting to consider what settings might work best for your sources in dlvr.it: how often to collect data, and how often and how many tweets to post at a time.
-You don't want to obliterate your followers feeds with new papers, and in general twitter works best with lots of small amount of information spread over the day (note that your followers could be in any timezone).
-So my best guess is that these settings are sensible:
+You don't want to obliterate your followers feeds with new papers, and in general twitter works best with frequent but small posts spread over the day (note that your followers could be in any timezone).

+Here's my suggestion.
+PubMed is going to be your busiest feed, so let's look at that.
+First, go back to your search in pubmed.
+If it's a simple search, you'll be able to see a bar chart at top right, telling you how many papers per year you can expect.
+For 'phylogen*' there were up to about 14K papers each year for the last couple of years.
+That's up to about 40 papers per day.
+But there will be some variance in that, I imagine that there are peaks when a new issue of e.g. MPE is published.

+So here's my suggestion:

   Feed update period: every 30 minutes

-Max items per post: 5
+  Max items per post: 1

-Max items per day: 250 (that's the maximum)
+  Max items per day: 250

-Trickle: Oldest first
+  Trickle: Newest first

-These settings should trickle new papers in to people's feeds relatively effectively.
-One additional consideration - if you have a lot of sources, it would be a good idea to offset their updates.
+These settings should trickle new papers in to people's without being disruptive, and do so over the course of the day (i.e. hitting all timezones).
+Using 'Newest first' means that on busy days with more than the 48 maximum number of papers (2*24*1) you'll start to build up a store of papers to trickle out on quieter days.

 If you find any mistakes or omissions in this document, raise an issue on the github page and I'll fix it.